xma711/notebook/programming/python/common_knowledge/README.md

 the last function can be used as *shout ()* or *shout("hello world")* or shout(phrase="hello hell"), which give "Yipee!" and "hello world" and "hello hell" as outputs respectively.

-for arbitrary arguments, the function can be defined as:
+For arbitrary arguments, the function can be defined as:

 def some_method(*args, **kwargs):